btholt/complete-intro-to-react-v8/lessons/04-core-react-concepts/B-hooks.md

 - An _absolutely key_ concept for you to grasp is hooks rely on this strict ordering.
 As such, **do not put hooks inside if statements or loops**.
 If you do, you'll have insane bugs that involve `useState` returning _the wrong state_.
 If you see `useState` returning the wrong piece of state, this is likely what you did.
 - Because the previous point is so absolutely critical, the React team has provided us with a lint rule that help us not fall into that trap.
 That lint rule relies on us, the developers, to follow the convention of calling our hooks `useXxxxxx`.
 If you're willing to do that, the lint rules will guard you from calling the hooks out of order.
 - The argument given to `useState` is the default value.
 In our case, we could give it `"Seattle, WA"` as our default value but let's give it a default empty string value.
-- `useState` returns to us an array with two things in it: the current value of that state and a function to update that function.
+- `useState` returns to us an array with two things in it: the current value of that state and a function to update that state.
 We're using a feature of JavaScript called destructuring to get both of those things out of the array.
 - We use the `updateLocation` function in the `onChange` attribute of the input.
 Every time the input is typed into, it's going to call that function which calls `updateLocation` with what has been typed into the input.
 When `updateLocation` is called, React knows that its state has been modified and kicks off a re-render.
 - You can make your own custom hooks; `useState` is just one of many.
 - Historically, React has been written using `class`es with state being on the instance of the component.
 This is still a supported pattern in React.
 We'll see how to do it later.